denisrosset/fizz/README.md

 This template builds using SBT, with the following sub-projects:

-- `fizzdoc` is the root project,
+- `fizz` is the root project,
 - `core` contains the Scala code files for the project,
 - `docs` contains the website and the `tut` documentation.

 In the documentation below, we use the following placeholders:

-- `NAME` is the name of the project (default: `fizzdoc`), for simplicity, we assume this coincides with the name of the GitHub repository,
 - `USER` is your GitHub user name,
+- `REPO` is the name of the Github repository (default: `fizz`),
-- `REPO = git@github.com:USER/NAME.git` is the name of the remote repository,
+- `NAME` is the name of the Scala project (default: `fizz`),
-- `ORG` is the name of the organization used in `build.sbt` (default: `org.fizzorg`),
+- `ORG` is the organization name specified in `build.sbt` (default: `org.fizzorg`).
-- `HASH` is an unique hash generated automatically by `sbt-site`/`sbt-ghpages`.

 ### 1. Install the required tools

-Install `Jekyll` and `Pygments`.
+Install a local version of [Jekyll](https://jekyllrb.com/) and [Graphviz](http://www.graphviz.org/).

-### 2. Create a local copy of Fizzdoc
+### 2. Create a local copy of Fizz

-- create a new empty Github repository.
-Add the files from the Fizzdoc `master` branch to the `master` branch of your repository.
-I advise *against* forking the repository;
+- create a new empty Github repository named `fizz` (will make your life easier at first),

+- add the files from the Fizz `master` branch to the `master` branch of your repository.
-  thus, all your actions with Git will be explicit.
+  Do not fork the repository; that way, all your actions with Git will be explicit.
+  Part of the SBT magic involved here will manipulate your Git repository.

-- change the `REPO` variable at the top of the `build.sbt` with the URL of your repository,
+- change the `USER` variable at the top of the `build.sbt` with your Github username,

+- update the Jekyll configuration in the `docs/src/site/_config.yml` file,

 - check that the project compiles with `sbt compile`,

+- check that the tests run, including doctests, with `sbt test`,

 - check that the tutorials compile with `sbt tut`.

+- check that the documentation is generated with `sbt unidoc`.

+- push your master branch to Github.

 ### 3. Create the `gh-pages` branch

-Create the `gh-pages` branch and push it to GitHub, and checkout back to `master` afterwards:
+Following the instructions below, create an empty `gh-pages` branch and push it to GitHub.
+Checkout back immediately to `master` afterwards:

 ```shell
 git checkout --orphan gh-pages                # new local orphan branch